 Agricultural Mitigation Program Feasibility Study & Implementation

 The City of Visalia initiated a study to explore the necessity and feasibility of establishing an Agricultural Mitigation Program (AMP).
-The 2014 Visalia General Plan currently requires that an AMP be established before development in a new growth area can occur.
-However, recognizing that there have been changes in circumstances since adoption of the General Plan in 2014, the City Council directed staff to research the feasibility of agricultural mitigation programs prior to establishment of a program in Visalia.
+The 2014 Visalia General Plan required that an AMP be established before development in a new growth area could occur.
+However, recognizing that there had been changes in circumstances since adoption of the General Plan in 2014, the City Council directed staff to research the feasibility of agricultural mitigation programs prior to establishment of a program in Visalia.

 Phase I of the effort included preparation of a Regulatory Framework, Farmland Preservation Best Practices & Established Programs Summary, and Data Collection & Mapping series to research identified changes in circumstances.
 These changes included: